mutanyi/foundation-maker/README.md

 Minimal bootstrap is used, so you can easily modify and extend as you wish.

-With the **[make:templates](#maketemplates)** command, you can easily modify the templates that FoundationMaker uses, added your personalized touch to the code:
+With the **[make:templates](#maketemplates)** command, you can easily modify the templates that FoundationMaker uses, addingng your personalized touch to the code:

 ## FoundationMaker Commands